TomasRan/awesome-pie-chart/README.md

 Get the pie chart node.

 ` fresh `</br>
-You can use thie method to fresh your pie chart when the data is changed
+You can use this method to fresh your pie chart when the data is changed.

 ### Browser Support